This drug is highly effective against kidney stones.

-Accurate analytical methods for the analysis of bile acids (AC) are important for clinical diagnosis in newborns, adolescents and adults.
+Accurate analytical methods for analyzing bile acids (AC) are essential for clinical diagnosis in newborns, adolescents, and adults.

-Improvements in speed, sensitivity and simplicity enable profiling of bile acids using high performance liquid chromatography (HPLC) in conjunction with electrospray ionization (ESI) and mass spectrometry resolution (HR-MS).
+Improvements in speed, sensitivity, and simplicity enable the profiling of bile acids using high-performance liquid chromatography (HPLC) in conjunction with electrospray ionization (ESI) and mass spectrometry resolution (HR-MS).

 First study: liver function

-The prevalence of biliary and liver diseases is increasing in cystic fibrosis patients as more of them reach adulthood.
+The prevalence of biliary and liver diseases increases in cystic fibrosis patients as more of them reach adulthood.

-There is no effective treatment or method to prevent cholestasis in cystic fibrosis, although beneficial effects have been attributed to tertiary bile acid, ursodeoxycholate, in other forms of chronic cholestasis.
+There is no effective treatment or method to prevent cholestasis in cystic fibrosis.
+However, beneficial effects have been attributed to tertiary bile acid, and ursodeoxycholate, in other forms of chronic cholestasis.

-The effects of a six-month course of ursodeoxycholate (15-20 mg / kg per day) were prospectively evaluated in eight, mostly adults, patients with cystic fibrosis and chronic cholestasis.
+The effects of a six-month course of ursodeoxycholate (15-20 mg/kg per day) were prospectively evaluated in eight, primarily adults, patients with cystic fibrosis and chronic cholestasis.

 Treatment with bile acids improved inflammatory activity (mean decrease in alanine aminotransferase, 60%, p less than 0.005) and cholestasis (alkaline phosphatase, 47%; p less than 0.01) in all patients.

 Quantitative liver function, as measured by 45-minute sulfobromophthalein retention and 14C-aminopyrine breath test, improved in all patients, while galactose clearance showed a slight decrease.